dobesv/quarrelly/README.md

 ## Areas for improvement

-* The GraphQL usage isn't completely optimized - there's lots of input lag that could almost certainly be eliminated with some further digging into Apollo-React techniques
+* There's lots of input lag that could almost certainly be eliminated with some further optimization of the Apollo/React/GraphQL code
-* Some "debouncing"/delay on the comment input would be nice to reduce the number of comment updates while typing
+* Some "debouncing"/delay on the comment input would be nice to reduce the amount of network traffic while typing
 * Pressing ENTER to add a topic instead of clicking the button would be great
+* Possible race condition when adding comments could result in an "extra" comment for a user which could never be edited afterwards.
+* Use GraphQL subscriptions for live updates to other browsers.
+Currently only the tab you are looking at updates as you type.

 ## Setup